-Film critic Kristen Lopez, interviewed by writer and activist Alice Wong 21
+Film critic Kristen Lopez, interviewed by writer and activist Alice Wong 22

 We commend the Sundance Film Festival for its Press Inclusion Initiative.
-Described as an "effort to cultivate a more representative press corps at the Sundance Film Festivals by providing top-tier access to freelance critics from underrepresented communities," it has been supported by Critical Minded, Netflix, Open Society Foundations, and Rotten Tomatoes, and places "an emphasis on people of colour, women, and people with disabilities."
+Described as an "effort to cultivate a more representative press corps at the Sundance Film Festivals by providing top-tier access to freelance critics from underrepresented communities," it has been supported by Critical Minded, Netflix, Open Society Foundations, and Rotten Tomatoes, and places "an emphasis on people of color, women, and people with disabilities."
 In addition to providing support in navigating accreditation, attendance and reporting, Sundance is providing grants to defray travel and lodging costs.

-At 2020's festival, the initiative supported 51 critics' access to the event: "61% women, 84% people of colour (including 51% women of colour), and 49% LGBTQ+ people.
+At 2020's festival, the initiative supported 51 critics' access to the event: "61% women, 84% people of color (including 51% women of color), and 49% LGBTQ+people.
 25% of successful candidates are people with a disability."
-22

-We also applaud the London Film Festival Critics Mentorship Programme and encourage it to include disability in its intersectional work going forward.
-We encourage other festivals and exhibitors to be similarly proactive in supporting and developing D/deaf and disabled professional critics and to interrogate the lens of ableism that is often applied by non-disabled writers when writing about D/deaf and disabled stories and characters.
+We also applaud South by Southwest, Tribeca, Bentonville, Athena, ATX Television, and the Toronto International Film Festivals' commitment to allot a portion of their credentials to members of the Time's Up Critical database, which aims to increase representation of women, people of color, people with disabilities and the LGBTQ community in the television and film critics space; we look forward to the published outcomes of that work.
+We encourage other festivals and exhibitors to be proactive in supporting and developing D/deaf and disabled professional critics and to interrogate the lens of ableism that is often applied by non-disabled writers when writing about D/deaf and disabled stories and characters.
 We also urge press outlets to hire D/deaf and disabled critics to write about all films, not just those with a D/deafness or disability connection.

-"If shame around disability-what we reveal when we refuse to look, to witness, to surrender the illusion of sameness, or to accept that disability justice is not a matter of individual overcoming-is in fact the enemy of the story, then recognising our own role as critics in perpetuating that shame can only help us tell better ones.
+"If shame around disability-what we reveal when we refuse to look, to witness, to surrender the illusion of sameness, or to accept that disability justice is not a matter of individual overcoming-is in fact the enemy of the story, then recognizing our own role as critics in perpetuating that shame can only help us tell better ones.
 I hope we can eventually move beyond these patterns in order to afford stories about disability, and those by disabled creators, the kind of critical weight and complexity they deserve."